S-S-Poojitha/awesome-readme/README.md

 # awesome-readme

 A command-line app for creating awesome READMEs.
 **Awesome README** was built with speed and simplicity in mind.
 It enables developers to scaffold a basic README file quickly, reducing setup time and eliminating the need for repetitive manual formatting.

-The tool is designed for initial project setup and is not intended for ongoing README updates or maintenance.
+The tool is designed for initial project setup and is **not intended for ongoing README updates or maintenance**.
 Its purpose is to jumpstart development by providing a solid starting point, allowing developers to focus on building great software.

 ## License